ROAD TO RESILIENCE

 Common Financial Pitfalls

-*Note, we’ll be monitoring and adhering to Washtenaw County and CDC guidelines as we plan here.
+*Note, we’ll be monitoring and adhering to Washtenaw County and CDC guidelines as we plan in-person gatherings.
 Stay tuned for more info.

 FREQUENTLY ASKED QUESTIONS